atarek12/formula1/README.md

 - context: contains state managements.
 - helpers: contains the shared utils and hooks across the project.
 - pages: contains the application pages.

+## Tests

+- Unit tests using vitest for some components
+- E2E tests using playwright for the seasons page